opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 \[**Emphasis added**.\]

 46     I accept Taha’s evidence that Vision Straight’s representative (Ghassan) had asked about the Domain Name in Taha’s and Manoj’s presence and Manoj had confirmed and assured Ghassan that it was owned by TWG Tea and that he was merely holding it on trust for TWG Tea.
-Manoj then procured the preparation of the Declaration Letter and signed it.[\[note: 50\]](#Ftn_50) I find that Manoj would not have signed the Declaration Letter to state that the Domain Name will always remain the property of TWG Tea, even for the purposes of Vision Straight acquiring shares in the company, if it were not the case.
+Manoj then procured the preparation of the Declaration Letter and signed it.[^50] I find that Manoj would not have signed the Declaration Letter to state that the Domain Name will always remain the property of TWG Tea, even for the purposes of Vision Straight acquiring shares in the company, if it were not the case.
 Manoj did not assert that the statement he made was at that time untrue.
 In his Defence, Manoj merely claimed that the Declaration Letter was null and void because the negotiations fell through.
-While the document might have no legal effect _vis-à-vis_ Vision Straight and as the share acquisition deal had failed, the Declaration Letter was evidence that Manoj had declared the Domain Name to be held on trust for TWG Tea and had all along regarded it as TWG Tea’s property.[\[note: 51\]](#Ftn_51)
+While the document might have no legal effect _vis-à-vis_ Vision Straight and as the share acquisition deal had failed, the Declaration Letter was evidence that Manoj had declared the Domain Name to be held on trust for TWG Tea and had all along regarded it as TWG Tea’s property.[^51]

 47     At this juncture, I deal with two issues regarding the Declaration Letter.
 I accept Taha’s explanation that he did not ask Manoj to transfer the Domain Name to TWG Tea when he signed the Declaration Letter because Manoj was at that time the CEO, the Chairman and a director of TWG Tea.
-Further, he trusted Manoj that with the Declaration Letter he would eventually transfer the Domain Name to TWG Tea.[\[note: 52\]](#Ftn_52) Next, Ms Koh raised the issue that when a draft Sale and Purchase (“S&P”) Agreement dated June 2012 was prepared for the purposes of OSIM acquiring shares in TWG Tea, a term therein was that Manoj would transfer all his rights and title of the Domain Name to TWG Tea.
-This term would have been unnecessary if the Declaration Letter remained effective.[\[note: 53\]](#Ftn_53) However, the Declaration Letter served a different purpose and vis-à-vis Vision Straight.
+Further, he trusted Manoj that with the Declaration Letter he would eventually transfer the Domain Name to TWG Tea.[^52] Next, Ms Koh raised the issue that when a draft Sale and Purchase (“S&P”) Agreement dated June 2012 was prepared for the purposes of OSIM acquiring shares in TWG Tea, a term therein was that Manoj would transfer all his rights and title of the Domain Name to TWG Tea.
+This term would have been unnecessary if the Declaration Letter remained effective.[^53] However, the Declaration Letter served a different purpose and vis-à-vis Vision Straight.
 The term in the S&P Agreement was to impose an obligation on TWG Tea vis-à-vis OSIM, _ie_, that an actual transfer of the Domain Name to TWG Tea had to be effected in order for the sale and purchase of the shares by OSIM to be concluded or completed.

 48     Third, I accept Taha’s evidence that TWG Tea had invested significant time and resources into building the website at the Domain Name, anchoring all of TWG Tea’s day-to-day email activity, online presence, services and application and an online store.
-This was even during Manoj’s tenure as TWG Tea’s Chairman and CEO.[\[note: 54\]](#Ftn_54) TWG Tea had used the website only for its purposes and there was no evidence that it was used for Manoj’s personal purpose.
+This was even during Manoj’s tenure as TWG Tea’s Chairman and CEO.[^54] TWG Tea had used the website only for its purposes and there was no evidence that it was used for Manoj’s personal purpose.
 If the Domain Name belonged to Manoj throughout, it is puzzling that he had never claimed against TWG Tea for using it, not even when he resigned from all his positions in TWG Tea in 2012.
 This further supported Taha’s claim that Manoj had agreed to the Domain Name and treated it as belonging to TWG Tea.

 49     Fourth, although the evidence on the payment for the renewal of the Domain Name was not conclusive, there was evidence that some of the payments were more likely than not made using TWG Tea’s money and thus further supported that Manoj had treated the Domain Name as belonging to TWG Tea.
-It is not disputed that TWG Tea’s corporate credit card issued to Manoj was used by him to renew the Domain Name on 28 October 2011 for the period from 3 August 2012 to 3 August 2013.[\[note: 55\]](#Ftn_55) Prior to this, the Domain Name was first renewed by Manoj on 10 July 2009 for a period of three years (from 3 August 2009 to 3 August 2012) for US$45.[\[note: 56\]](#Ftn_56) Ms Koh disputed that it was paid using the corporate credit card, as the statement showed payments to GANDI of US$114, US$120 and US$30 with transaction dates on 8 March 2010.[\[note: 57\]](#Ftn_57) Given that Manoj had emailed TWG Tea’s staff on this transaction stating that he had renewed “our” domain name (see \[43\] above), it is more likely than not that Manoj had used TWG Tea’s corporate credit card for this purpose.
+It is not disputed that TWG Tea’s corporate credit card issued to Manoj was used by him to renew the Domain Name on 28 October 2011 for the period from 3 August 2012 to 3 August 2013.[^55] Prior to this, the Domain Name was first renewed by Manoj on 10 July 2009 for a period of three years (from 3 August 2009 to 3 August 2012) for US$45.[^56] Ms Koh disputed that it was paid using the corporate credit card, as the statement showed payments to GANDI of US$114, US$120 and US$30 with transaction dates on 8 March 2010.[^57] Given that Manoj had emailed TWG Tea’s staff on this transaction stating that he had renewed “our” domain name (see \[43\] above), it is more likely than not that Manoj had used TWG Tea’s corporate credit card for this purpose.

 50     As for the next renewal for the period from 3 August 2013 to 3 August 2015, it is disputed as to whether Manoj had paid for them personally.
-No doubt, when Manoj further renewed the Domain Name for the period from 3 August 2015 to 3 August 2017, he had already left TWG Tea and Taha accepts that TWG Tea would thus not have paid for these renewals.[\[note: 58\]](#Ftn_58) However, this did not detract from my finding that an express trust had already been created, based on the supporting evidence mentioned above.
+No doubt, when Manoj further renewed the Domain Name for the period from 3 August 2015 to 3 August 2017, he had already left TWG Tea and Taha accepts that TWG Tea would thus not have paid for these renewals.[^58] However, this did not detract from my finding that an express trust had already been created, based on the supporting evidence mentioned above.
 Subsequently, Manoj attempted to make payments on 15 November 2017 (for renewal of the Domain Name from 3 August 2017 onwards) but these were rejected by TWG Tea.
-As these were subsequent to TWG Tea’s solicitor’s letters to Manoj on the ownership of the Domain Name,[\[note: 59\]](#Ftn_59) I do not find these payments to be relevant.
+As these were subsequent to TWG Tea’s solicitor’s letters to Manoj on the ownership of the Domain Name,[^59] I do not find these payments to be relevant.

 51     In the round, what was significant was that aside from the payments to renew the Domain Name from 3 August 2015 onwards, Manoj produced no evidence that he had used his own monies to pay for the other renewals.
 To the contrary, there was at least one occasion where he had paid for the renewal of the Domain Name with TWG Tea’s corporate credit card (see \[49\] above).

-52     It would seem that Manoj’s main objection to there being an express trust created related to the fact that as of 3 August 2007, Manoj “was the owner of Sunbreeze and \[Wellness\]…and TWG Tea had not yet come into existence”.[\[note: 60\]](#Ftn_60) Although the specific legal import of the objection was unclear, it would seem that certainty of object for the creation of a trust was not present.
+52     It would seem that Manoj’s main objection to there being an express trust created related to the fact that as of 3 August 2007, Manoj “was the owner of Sunbreeze and \[Wellness\]…and TWG Tea had not yet come into existence”.[^60] Although the specific legal import of the objection was unclear, it would seem that certainty of object for the creation of a trust was not present.
 I do not agree.

 53     I find that the trust was established during the 3 August 2007 meeting, when Manoj, Taha and Maranda agreed to set up a new entity named TWG Tea for Wellness’ tea business and for the domain name associated with the same name to belong to it.
 The agreement and intention among them was that when such a domain name was registered, it would vest in TWG Tea when the company was incorporated and for its sole use and purpose.
 Indeed, TWG Tea was incorporated shortly after in October 2007, and based on the earlier evidence (see \[42\]–\[49\] above) Manoj had treated the Domain Name as belonging to TWG Tea.
 Taha’s evidence was that they _first_ discussed the creation and naming of TWG Tea _before_ Manoj went to his office and registered the Domain Name.
-As Maranda stated, they would not have registered the new entity as “TWG Tea” without first obtaining the domain name with the same name, as they would not name a company after an existing domain name which belonged to someone else.[\[note: 61\]](#Ftn_61) It is not disputed that a trust can be declared for a beneficiary which is a company: see _Goi Wang Firn (Ni Wanfen) and others v Chee Kow Ngee Sing (Pte) Ltd_ at \[27\].
+As Maranda stated, they would not have registered the new entity as “TWG Tea” without first obtaining the domain name with the same name, as they would not name a company after an existing domain name which belonged to someone else.[^61] It is not disputed that a trust can be declared for a beneficiary which is a company: see _Goi Wang Firn (Ni Wanfen) and others v Chee Kow Ngee Sing (Pte) Ltd_ at \[27\].

 54     The beneficiary was thus certain and identifiable, _ie_, TWG Tea, and which subsequently came into being.
 That TWG Tea was embryonic at the creation of the trust was not, in my view, a bar to the formation of a trust.
 By analogy, it has been held that a trust can be created for an unborn entity, such as for an infant in the mother’s womb: see _Blackburn v Stables_ (1814) 35 ER 358.
 A trust for descendants, even those born subsequently, is valid even if their names cannot be listed when the trust is created: see Graham Virgo, _The Principles of Equity & Trusts_ (2nd Ed, 2016) (“Virgo, _The Principles of Equity & Trusts_”), at pp 102–103.
 In the present case, once TWG Tea was incorporated it would take of the interest and it was completely ascertainable as the trust’s beneficiary.
 The trust also did not offend the perpetuity rule.
 TWG Tea was incorporated shortly after the trust was created and the interest in the Domain Name would then vest in TWG Tea.
 In any event, when the Domain Name was registered in Manoj’s name, Manoj, Taha and Maranda were in Wellness’ employ.
 It could thus also be said that it was intended that Wellness would be the initial beneficiary with such interest to pass on to TWG Tea when it was formed.